-Our little B&B had a humble, barebones breakfast—fresh croissants, a small variety of cold cuts, yogurt and cookies.
-So, one evening, at the behest of an Italian friend, we stopped by Ercoli 1920—a gourmet deli that’s also part restaurant and part cocktail bar.
+Our little B&B had a humble, bare-bones breakfast—fresh croissants, a small variety of cold cuts, yogurt and cookies.
+So, one evening, at the behest of an Italian friend, we stopped by Ercoli 1928—a gourmet deli that’s also part restaurant and part cocktail bar.
 This place takes its craft seriously.
 It became immediately obvious once my roving eyes landed on two, black-hoofed Iberian hog legs, propped up by wooden contraption like trophies.
 So what’s special about those pigs?
-Well, they’re fed up to 20 pounds of acorns a day, left to romp around and—skipping the morbid part here—are cured for two years after that.
+Well, they’re fed up to 20 pounds of acorns a day, left to romp around and—skipping the morbid part here—are cured for three years after that.
 As a result the gloriously marbled “jamón Ibérico” is often called the “caviar of cold cuts.”
 While yes, it’s technically a Spanish delicacy, I still urge you to try it for breakfast, as well as the black pig prosciutto, both of which are expensive.
 But delicious.
 But expensive.

 Touring the crypts and the catacombs.